-When you first bring Scrum into an organization you need to set up teams.
+When you first bring Scrum, agile or Kanban into an organization you need to set up teams (see Why Do We Form Teams When We Transition To Agile? to understand why).
 Sounds easy, doesn't it until you starting thinking through the problem.
 That's when you start to understand that this may not be as easy as you thought.